 NASA KSC Tours

-All the tours start at the KSC Visitor Complex and end at the Apollo Saturn V Center.
-The Apollo/Saturn V Center tells the history of the Apollo Moon landing programme and contains a complete Saturn V launch vehicle, Apollo capsule/lander and a lunar rover.
-From their you can take another bus back to the Visitor Complex.
+The Apollo/Saturn V Center tells the history of the Apollo Moon landing programme and contains a complete Saturn V launch vehicle as well as a number of artefacts including an Apollo capsule/lander and a lunar rover.

-Whilst the standard Kennedy Space Center Tour is included with the normal admission price the new Up-Close Tours and the Cape Canaveral: Then & Now Tour cost an additional $25 for adults and reservations are recommended as timings and places are limited.
-Note that all tours must be purchased in conjunction with a regular admission ticket.
+Whilst the standard Kennedy Space Center Tour is included with the normal admission price all the other tours cost an additional $25 for adults and $19 for children and reservations are recommended as timings and places are limited.

 Because the Kennedy Space Center and Cape Canaveral are both working space-launch facilities, all tours are subject to change or cancellation due to operational requirements.
 Tickets are non-refundable and non-transferable.